tytydraco/yessleep/out/Please_you_have_to_read_this_This_could_be_the_only_warning_I_can_give_They_took_me_and_theyre_coming_for_us_all.md

 I need to write this down while I still can.
 I don’t know if they’re coming back for me, or if I even have much time left before… something happens.
 The truth is, I’m not even sure what did happen.

-My name’s Henry Striker.
+My name’s Henry.
 I’m 34.
 I guess you could call me a YouTuber, though that’s not really true—I never posted anything.
 I had plans.
 Big ones.
 But after this, I don’t think I’ll ever hit upload.

 I’ve always loved the outdoors.
 I grew up camping, hiking, all that Boy Scout stuff.
 Being out there always felt natural to me, like I belonged.
 So when I decided I wanted to start a channel, I figured solo camping vlogs would be perfect.